- PhD in Classics, Rutgers University (2011)

 - BA, Washington and Lee University (2005)

 Ben received his Ph.D. in Classics from Rutgers in 2011.
-His expertise is in database development, systems administration, web framework coding, and data science in R. As a member of our development team, Ben engages in coding and data modeling, and consults on DH projects at various stages of development.
-A liaison between Research Computing and the CDH, Ben works half-time in Research Computing with a particular emphasis on deploying CDH projects.
+His expertise is in database development, systems administration, web framework coding, and data science in R. As a member of our development team from 2016 to 2019, Ben engaged in coding, data modeling, consulted on DH projects at various stages of development.
+He also served as a liaison between Research Computing and the CDH, working half-time in Research Computing with a particular emphasis on deploying CDH projects.

 - “Roman religio as a Framework at Tacitus’ Histories 4.83-84,” Journal of Ancient History 1 (2013): 70-82.